MikiWojak/employee-erp-app/README.md

 ## Installation

-### Installation React or Next

-TODO

-Please bear in mind on default setup you can run one frontend app at the time!
-You should not run both `frontend-react` / `frontend-next`
+Please bear in mind on default setup you can run only one frontend app at the time.
+Do not run `frontend-react`, `frontend-next`, `frontend-vue` and `frontend-nuxt` simultaneously.

+### Installation backend Node

 1. Go to directory `backend-node`
 2. Install and setup backend according to `README.md` inside
+3. Before running the backend set env variable `APP_FRONTEND_URL` according to the frontend installation guide.

+### Installation frontend React or Next

+1. Setup backend according to [Installation backend Node](#installation-backend-node)
-3. Make sure to set `APP_FRONTEND_URL=http://localhost:3000`
+2. Make sure to set env variable `APP_FRONTEND_URL=http://localhost:3000`
-4. Go to directory `frontend-react` / `frontend-next`
+3. Go to directory `frontend-react` / `frontend-next`
-5. Install and setup frontend according to `README.md` inside
+4. Install and setup frontend according to `README.md` inside

-### Installation Vue or Nuxt
+### Installation frontend Vue or Nuxt

-TODO

-Please bear in mind on default setup you can run one frontend app at the time!
-You should not run both `frontend-vue` / `frontend-nuxt`

-1. Go to directory `backend-node`
-2. Install and setup backend according to `README.md` inside
+1. Setup backend according to [Installation backend Node](#installation-backend-node)
-3. Make sure to set `APP_FRONTEND_URL=http://localhost:8080`
+2. Make sure to set env variable `APP_FRONTEND_URL=http://localhost:3000`
-4. Go to directory `frontend-vue` / `frontend-nuxt`
+3. Go to directory `frontend-vue` / `frontend-nuxt`
-5. Install and setup frontend according to `README.md` inside
+4. Install and setup frontend according to `README.md` inside

-### Installation Node

-TODO